MrMusic25/linux-pref/README.md

 - If a script requires root privileges, it will notify you and attempt to re-run itself as root.
 - All scripts will save their logs to `~/.logs/`, look there for additional debug info when diagnosing errors.
 - Please feel free to fork this for yourself, or leave a note here.
 I accept any input or suggestions/improvements.
-- If you are interested in writing scripts like these, you can begin learning the syntax from the [Bash Hackers Wiki] (http://wiki.bash-hackers.org/), or look at the files in `examples/`
+- If you are interested in writing scripts like these, you can begin learning the syntax from the [Bash Hackers Wiki](http://wiki.bash-hackers.org/), or look at the files in `examples/`
 - I wrote most of these on a Manjaro system, but also do a lot of it with Bash for Windows.
 Below are the versions my scripts have been tested on:
   ~ Bash for Windows: version 4.3.11(1)-release (x86_64-pc-linux-gnu)
   ~ Manjaro Linux: Bash version 4.4? (will verify)